sdsu-its/book-video-inventory/checkout.md

 ![](/assets/Checkout-SupCheck.png)

 Once a transaction is approved and submitted, it cannot be changed or updated to ensure that the information contained within is not mutated and therefore invalidated.
-If you are done using the Inventory Manager for the time being, be sure to **log out**!
+If you are done using the Inventory Manager for the time being, be sure to **logout**!